Which one liked to wallow in crap more? National Examiner or Adolf Hitler?

 But there's more.
 If the wearer combines the panties with the lipstick and ring he or she will actually have sex with and marry the absolute worst person in the world.
 And he or she will do it even if it means utter isolation from friends, family, and anything that even resembles real life.
 And they'll stay loyal even after it becomes obvious their mate is dragging themstraight to doom.
 Unfortunately, said doom could destroy the valuable panties along with the wearer, but guess what?
 There are other pairs.
 One turned up in Ohio just last year.
 And another was sold in Maryland.
 Others surely exist, so if you want to waltz blithely through the rarefied world of vulture capitalists, sexual predators, and corrupt politicians, now you know how to do it.
-And if you navigate this world cleverly, in time maybe one day people will need Eva's panties just to tolerate you.
+And if you navigate this world cleverly and maybe even thrive in it, in time maybe one day people will need Eva's panties just to tolerate you.

 We’re back to Hitler today, as The National Police Gazette finally stops beating up poor Argentina in this June 1968 issue and decides the Führer is instead alive and well Colombia.
 Nowhere is Argentina mentioned, although the magazine had claimed at least twenty times previously that Hitler was there.
 Antarctica isn’t mentioned either, though Gazette had also told readers Hitler was plotting a new Reich from those icy reaches.
 Instead, Hitler’s u-boat is said to have landed in Bahia Honda on Colombia’s lush Caribbean coast, whereupon, garbed as a peasant, he was conducted by “rustic Indians” to a jungle ranch.
 Bogotá, by the way, also doesn’t enter into the story, despite its mention in the cover text.